S-Lauren/chatapp/README.md

 # Nice to have if I miss it

-- Number of users in a room
+- Number of users in a room :white_check_mark:
 - Checking if user have same name in same room (forbidden)
 - Other optional bonus I didnt have time to perform.